Travel by public transport helps you cut business costs

 - Sustainability

 If you choose public transport, then you are also well prepared for the future.
 Fuel prices are high and more and more cities are establishing environmental and low-emission zones for polluting vehicles.
-Let your staff travel by public transport and benefit from four advantages.
+Let your staff travel by public transport and benefit from 4 advantages.

 1. Saving costs